Gifts in a Jar are a fun way give presents. These homemade gift ideas are perfect for the holidays.

 I purchased packages of skin tone Copic markers, perfect primaries Copic markers, Prismacolor colored pencils and Pigma Micron marker pens from Michaels using 50% off coupons which made them a much better deal.

 The Prismacolor colored pencils were too long for the jar.
 Since they are high quality and pretty expensive, I didn’t want to sharpen them down so that they would fit into the jar.
-Instead, I made a wire cover using wire mesh like I did in this Canning Lid Garland Tutorial.
+Instead, I made a wire cover using wire mesh.
 This was my first time using these Ball brand Wide Mouth 1 ½-pt Jars and I love them.
 They are a little taller and more narrow than the 1 quart jars.
 I wrapped a piece of baker’s twine around the jar and added a Loves To Draw tag.
 You can print the labels here: Loves To Draw Labels

 If you want to make the moisturizer and scrub, you can find the recipes here: Cleans Up Well Recipes